 All Virgin Australia passengers can bid for an upgrade any time from booking until 48 hours before departure.
 Bids are typically well-priced and Virgin often accepts minimum bid amounts.

 If you’ve already paid extra for an Economy X seat and your upgrade offer is accepted, you are entitled to a refund of the Economy X seat selection fee.
+Upgrade bids are not available with Economy Lite tickets.

 You can discuss Virgin Australia UpgradeMe Premium Bids on the Australian Frequent Flyer forum: UpgradeMe pricing and success